Wednesday, 12 March 2008

 .background-dodgy2 background-color: #cfc996 Wood background for descent in ancestry tables that maybe leads to me.

-.background-notme1 background-color: #ddffdd Pale red background for descent in ancestry tables not leading to me.
+.background-notme1 background-color: #ffffff White background for descent in ancestry tables not leading to me.

-.background-notme2 background-color: #ffff99 Pale yellow background for descent in ancestry tables not leading to me.
+.background-notme2 background-color: #ddffdd Pale red background for descent in ancestry tables not leading to me.

 .highlight color: #ff0000